gvwilson/sdxjs/virtual-machine/index.md

 A program is just an array of numbers representing instructions.
 To load one,
-we copy those numbers into RAM and reset the instruction pointer and registers:
+we copy those numbers into memory and reset the instruction pointer and registers:

 {% include keep file='vm-base.js' key='initialize' %}

 In order to handle the next instruction, the VM gets the value in memory that the instruction pointer currently refers to and moves the instruction pointer on by one address.
-It then uses <span g="bitwise_operation">bitwise operations</span>
+It then uses <span g="bitwise_operation" i="bitwise operation">bitwise operations</span>
 to extract the op code and operands from the instruction (<span f="virtual-machine-unpacking"/>):